 The primary tool to fight beach erosion is beach restoration and renourishment.
 SAISSA was created to design, permit and construct the 1994 Beach Restoration Project and we continue performing this role today.
 Our goal is to continue the fight against beach erosion now and in the future.

-Check out our interactive map, where you can see where we are working to stabilize the South Amelia Island shoreline.
+Check out our current project progress, including an interactive map (scroll down), where you can see where we are working to stabilize the South Amelia Island shoreline.

 Since its formation, SAISSA has worked with consultants to find solutions to our erosion problems; worked with State and Federal Officials to permit projects targeted at solving these problems; and worked with our County Government and with our 2000+ property owners to find ways to finance our stabilization and maintenance efforts of the beach/dune system.